 One day, while gazing romantically into her husband’s eyes, she whispered “Oh, Why doesn’t the time stand still for us?”
 I have never felt more useless and dejected.
 It took me a month to get over that shock.
 Apparently, there is this other thing called, ‘camera’ that makes time stand still they say.
 I don’t know, kids these days with their weird accessories.
 Blasphemy!

 This other time, when the elder kid’s 10th grade results were due, the whole household stared at me, shamelessly, shifting their gaze momentarily from me to the computer screen.
-I was holding my breath; I didn’t know what to do.
-I wanted to help.
+I was holding my breath; not knowing what to do.
+Someone should have helped me.
 I couldn’t move any faster.
-I tried, I failed.
+Each time I tried, I failed.
 I wasn’t made like that.
 The kid looked at me like I was good for nothing.
 It hurt.
 He’s a kid, so I let go.

 My ancestors were huge and powerful and were called “Sundials”.
 They even needed a round the clock, clock keeper to take care of them.
 Such royalty!
 If that’s not a proud lineage to boast about, I don’t know what is.
 I always wonder if I ever wanted to be something else.
 Like a decorative glass figurine, skating on ice, looking graceful and delicate.
 But, then, I would hate to break and shatter into a thousand pieces and I wonder if that hurts too much.
 So I abandon that idea.